Sunday, August 29, 2010

 Rosh Hashanah: High Holiday Jews

-He explained the problem with attending shul only on the High Holidays through the following parable:
+He compared attending shul only on the High Holidays to the following story:

 The Merchant and the Beggar

-The merchant was distraught.
-How could he repay his debt?
-How could he rebuild his business?
+Leib was distraught.
+How could he repay the debt?
+How could he rebuild his business from the ashes?

-"Why such a small amount?" asked the pauper.
-"I heard that you helped a merchant who was just here with a very generous sum!"
+"Why so little?" the beggar asked.
+"I heard you gave that merchant a very generous sum!"